-- Fourth week of February, 2018 – Paragraph due, stating the compositions that you plan to explain and compare and contrast.
+- Monday, February 19th, 2018 – Paragraph due, stating the compositions that you plan to explain and compare and contrast.

-- First week of April, 2018 – Paper is returned with comments
+- Thursday April 5th, 2018 – Paper is returned with comments

 TIPS: Please schedule your lecture/demo to take place between December 7th-14th (for Fall) or last part of April (for Spring).
 Ask for specific dates.
 Schedule a room such as G-55 or 201 or 230 or 330.
 Do NOT schedule the Leshowitz Recital Hall.
 It is recommended that you use PowerPoint or some other visual display methods during your 40-50 minute lecture/demonstration.
 Contact an accompanist ASAP, if you will need one.